Sunday, December 30, 2012

 The version has been largely criticized by Dickens purists due to the many liberties taken with the original novel, which include:

 Scrooge’s nephew Fred has a far more prominent role in the film than he did in the actual novel.
-In the novel, Fred had three very brief scenes; Inviting his Uncle to Christmas Dinner and getting denied, having a Christmas party with his guests as Scrooge and the Spirit of Christmas Present looked on, and finally, standing in a state of shock as his Uncle Scrooge stops by his place to accepts his invite for Christmas Dinner and then asking for forgiveness.
+In the novel, Fred had three very brief scenes; Inviting his uncle to Christmas Dinner and getting denied, having a Christmas party with his guests as Scrooge and the Spirit of Christmas Present look on, and finally, standing in a state of shock as his Uncle Scrooge stops by his place to accepts his invite for Christmas Dinner and then asks for forgiveness.
 Fred, in the novel, was a minor character to the overall storyline.
-Interestingly, the 38 version opens with Fred cheerfully walking down the streets of London, on the way to see his bitter uncle.
+Interestingly, the 1938 version opens with Fred cheerfully walking down the streets of London, on the way to see his bitter uncle.
 While on his merry journey he stumbles upon Tiny Tim and Bob Cratchit’s other sons.

 In the novel, Fred was already married.
 In the 1938 adaptation, he is merely engaged to the lovely Bess.
 This provides for a romantic subplot that was completely absent in Dicken’s novel, but fairly common in most MGM productions at the time.
 MGM was not only in the business of making movies, but grooming talent as well; one gets the sense that the reason this romantic subplot was added was to showcase the talents of Barry Mackay (Fred) and Lynne Carver (Bess).
 It’s to Mackay's and Carver’s credit that both characters are especially likable and don’t get in the way of the proceedings.
 In many ways, the Fred/Bess romance is relevant to the actual story line as it shows Scrooges the happiness that could have been his, had he not been consumed by greed.
 However, this highlights one of the film’s biggest flaws as well.